 Ex-Caribbean soccer official hit with $79 million judgment

-NEW YORK (AP) — A former Caribbean soccer official has been ordered to pay a $79 million penalty stemming from the FIFA (FEE’-fuh) bribery scandal.
+NEW YORK (AP) — A former Caribbean soccer official fighting extradition in the FIFA bribery scandal has been ordered to pay $79 million in damages from a related U.S. lawsuit.

-Warner is still fighting extradition in Trinidad and Tobago, where he has denied any wrongdoing.
-There was no immediate response on Wednesday to an email sent to one of his extradition lawyers.
+There was no immediate response Wednesday to an email sent to one of his lawyers.